 Sprint Burnup cards

-Use Sprint Burnup cards to track scope changes over the course of one sprint.
+Use Sprint Burnup cards to track scope changes throughout one sprint.
 See at a glance if your team is at risk of not completing the sprint's estimated work.

 Our new Sprint cards offer improved accuracy and performance!
 Existing Sprint cards and legacy Burnup cards are still available.